roxma/python-support.nvim/README.md

 - For python2 support, you need python2 in your `$PATH`, with virtualenv installed
 - For python3 support, you need python3 in your `$PATH`
+- If Neovim is started in an active virtualenv, the Python version (and its requirements list, see below) are resolved dynamically, and the requirements installed.

 ## Usage